NadiaRozman/Python_Data_Analysis_Project/README.md

 ## 🎯 Background

-The inspiration for this project came from a desire to understand:
+The inspiration for this project came from a desire to answer:

 > *What skills should I prioritize to maximize both employability and salary potential in data analytics?*

-To answer this, I focused on analyzing:
+To explore this, I focused on:

-1. **What are the most demanded skills for the top 3 most popular data roles?**
+1. **The most demanded skills for the top 3 most popular data roles**
-2. **How are in-demand skills trending for Data Analysts?**
+2. **Trends of in-demand skills for Data Analysts**
-3. **How well do jobs and skills pay for Data Analysts?**
+3. **Salary potential of jobs and skills for Data Analysts**
-4. **What are the most optimal skills to learn for Data Analysts?**
+4. **The most optimal skills to learn for Data Analysts**

-The dataset used for this project was provided by [Luke Barousse's Python Course](https://lukebarousse.com/python).
-It included:

-* Job postings with details on **title, company, location, salary, schedule type, and posting date**
+The dataset, provided by [Luke Barousse's Python Course](https://lukebarousse.com/python), includes job postings with **title, company, location, salary, schedule type, posting date, and associated skills**.
-* Skills associated with each job (e.g., SQL, Python, Tableau, Excel)
-* Salary information for data-related positions across the United States

-This rich dataset enabled me to conduct a **comprehensive analysis** using Python's data manipulation and visualization capabilities.
+> While the dataset is global, this project **focuses exclusively on US positions**, enabling a comprehensive analysis of trends, demand, and compensation in the US data analytics landscape using Python’s data manipulation and visualization capabilities.

 ---